odensc/electron-webpack-plugin/README.md

 ]
 ```

-This will allow HMR/reloading with `inline: false`.
+This will allow HMR with `inline: false`.

 (replace `http://localhost:3000` with whatever your dev server URL is)